AdamVD/tips-and-tricks/Linux/shell_commands.md

 ### checkinstall
 **The issue:** Some applications/libraries that you `make` from source do not contain "uninstall" targets.
 You would need to manually remove the installed files from your system.

 **Solution:** Use the tool `checkinstall`, which keeps track of installed files via `make` or another tool and builds a package out of it.
-The package may then be used for uninstall purposes. _These packages aren't meant for distribution purposes._
+The package may then be used for uninstalling the app/lib. _These packages aren't meant for distribution purposes._

 **Example: Installing Python**
 ```